 Explore Various Areas within Materials Science and Engineering:

-Undergraduates who major in MSE at the University of Maryland tailor their education by choosing a specialization area that covers one or more of these topics.
+Students who major in MSE at Maryland tailor their education by choosing a specialization area that covers one, or more of these topics.

-Prospective undergraduate students and their families: We invite you to attend one of our undergraduate Materials Science and Engineering Open House events, where you can learn more about the department and major, tour our research and educational facilities, and perform your own hands-on materials science demonstrations.
-If you have questions, please send an email to: email@example.com
+Prospective undergraduate students and their families: We invite you to attend one of our virtual events where you can learn more about the major, interact with current students, and enjoy individualized sessions with faculty members.
+If you have questions, please send an email to: firstname.lastname@example.org

 Prospective graduate students: Contact Ichiro Takeuchi (email@example.com) or Adaire Parker (firstname.lastname@example.org) to schedule a visit.